aerickt/lapwing-for-beginners/src/Chapter-03.md

 The curly braces indicate that this word is special.
 In this case, the caret indicates that it will attach on that side.
 Putting these two outlines together, you would get `THOR/KWROE/HREU`.
 This is the canonical way you would write the word "thoroughly" even though it is not in the dictionary.

+### Problematic words

+In grade school English, we learn of rules that allow us to pronounce words.
+However, as you may have realized, there are exceptions to almost every rule.
+Lapwing is no different, and you may encounter words in the default dictionary that are unintuitive and go against a rule.

+There is a table in [chapter 22](#Chapter-22.md#problematic-words) which aims to list these words.
+If you've come across a word whose outlines don't make sense to you, I suggest checking this table or even using the search bar to see if it is mentioned anywhere else in this book.

 ## Switching to steno completely from day 1

 If you're familiar with learning alternative keyboard layouts such as Colemak and Dvorak, you may be tempted to try and use steno for everything right from day 1.